Funkabwehr: Partisan operations

-The expansion of the theatres of war and the methods of combat used in the Balkans and the Soviet Union had the effect that communication intelligence was burdened with additional missions which initially had not been expected and which led to the organization of units employing special techniques.
+The expansion of the theatres of war and the methods of combat used in the Balkans and the Soviet Union had the effect that communication intelligence was burdened with additional missions which initially had not been expected and which led to the organisation of units employing special techniques.

 In the occupied areas of western Europe and in Poland, the Funkabwehr had to observe and ferret out the constantly increasing number of radio agents, whereas in the Balkans and in the centre of the Soviet front, they had to deal with the partisans, who disrupted the lines of communication in the rear areas and who formed combat units of considerable strength which obstructed troop movements and interfered with the withdrawals in 1944.
 They, too, had to be discovered, observed and extirpated.
-The radio communications nets that enemy agents and partisans built up behind the German front were characterized by procedures that differed from those of the regular field units and therefore had to be counteracted by new intelligence procedures.
+The radio communications nets that enemy agents and partisans built up behind the German front were characterised by procedures that differed from those of the regular field units and therefore had to be counteracted by new intelligence procedures.